johnkeates/mailcatcher-formula/README.md

     sendmail_service: custom_service_name
 ```

-You can disable this functionality by setting `sendmail_service = False`
+You can disable this functionality by setting `sendmail_service: False`